This post may contain affiliate links, read my disclosure policy for details.

 Instructions

-• Peel the potatoes, wash and slice into round slices which ever shape you like.
+• Peel the potatoes, wash and slice into round slices.
 Rinse and set aside.

 • Peel and slice the onion.
 Also slice the tomatoes.
 Set aside for the stew later.